-These are the fundamental points of my current teaching philosophy after three years of studying at university.
+These are the fundamental points of my current teaching philosophy after my first year as a teacher.
 This philosophy will be continuously modified and adapted over time as I continue to develop personally and professionally as a teacher.

 Incorporating multiculturalism in the classroom:

 I believe that in New Zealand we need to respect Māori as tangata whenua of our country and this heritage needs to be acknowledged as well as the culture and tikanga treasured.
 It is evident however, that New Zealand is quickly becoming a multicultural nation and we need to embrace and celebrate our diversity.
 A classroom setting is the perfect foundation for the next generation to build an understanding of acceptance and appreciation of one another’s cultures.

 Critical Reflective Practice: